loomio/loomio-docs/en/src/guides/board_processes/index.md

 *Work in progress - last updated September 22, 2022*

-Good governance is more than a board meeting, requiring good communication.
+Good governance is more than a board meeting, it requires good communication.

 This guide is intended to help you use Loomio in your board or committee, so you can stay connected between meetings, deal with urgent matters and reduce board admin.
 - Continue governance between meetings